PELVIC AREA THERAPIES

 Pelvic area discomfort or dysfunction, causing conditions listed below, isn't something you have to live with.
 Many are not aware these conditions can be successfully treated with physiotherapy.

-Therapists Jennifer Liu and Daisy Pun provides specialized treatments in addition to what you might regularly see a physiotherapist for.
-They will help restore and empower with respect and care, from the initial assessment to education to treatment.
+PT Daisy Pun provides specialized treatments in addition to what you might regularly see a physiotherapist for.
+She will help restore and empower with respect and care, from the initial assessment to education to treatment.

 When booking online, be sure to select the 60 minute Pelvic Floor Assessment for your first visit.